AndrewKassab/fanbot/README.md

 # Mr Music (Public invite link coming soon, in final testing phases)
 Keep your music chat on discord updated on releases from the spotify artists you love!
-Once you follow an artist, the bot will notify your server with any new releases by that artist.

 **Commands:** (Works with discord slash commands)
 1. /musicset - sets the current channel as the channel that release updates will send to